EGI-Federation/documentation/content/en/internal/helpdesk/features/_index.md

 ---
 title: "Features"
 type: docs
-weight: 40
+weight: 30
-description: >
+description: "EGI Helpdesk Features"
-  EGI Helpdesk Features
 ---

 The pages of this section detail multiple features of the Helpdesk.